sshtools/two-slices/README.md

 Linux support will be provided in the following order :-

+ * If `dbus-java` is available, native DBus notifications will be used.
  * notify-send.
 If this is an available command, the default desktop notifications will be used
+ * JavaFX.
+If JavaFX and ControlsFX is on the CLASSPATH, [ControlsFX](http://controlsfx.com) based notification
  * SWT.
 If SWT is on the CLASSPATH, its System Tray support and balloon tooltip will be used.
  * AWT.
 If no SWT is available, the built-in AWT System Tray support will be used.